A collection of common questions about Expo's push notification service.

 : mapped to the high priority level documented by Apple and Googlenormal

-gives your notification the greatest likelihood that the Android will display the notification.
+gives your notification the greatest likelihood that Android will display the notification.

 When your push notification credentials have expired, run eas credentials